 "The Russian Ministry of Defense and other agencies are going into Syria with a blindfold.
 Of course, the human tragedy will be paramount, but in this age of hybrid warfare, the infowar will [also] be paramount," he said.

-Karasik notes that the Russian military has experience dealing with Islamic radicals and POWs falling into their hands after fighting two bloody wars in its southern region of Chechnya in the 1990s and early 2000s.
+Karasik notes that the Russian military has experience in dealing with Islamic radicals and the fate of POWs who falling into their hands after fighting two bloody wars in its southern region of Chechnya in the 1990s and early 2000s.

 "We need to remember that during the Chechen conflict in the 1990s, gruesome decapitations were the norm, which only angered Moscow even more," Karasik said.